tamu-datathon-org/challenges/docs/start.md

 ---
 # Getting Started

 Welcome to TAMU Datathon!
-We hope that you learn a lot and gain a feel more confident in your abilities as a Data Scientist.
+We hope that you learn a lot and feel more confident in your abilities as a Data Scientist.
 Take a look at the challenges that we are offering this year by clicking on the links in the side navigation.

 Also be sure to check out [the competition rules page](rules) as it has some important guidelines.